openbroadcaster/openbroadcaster.github.io/projects.md

 ---

 <h2>Our Projects</h2>
-<p>Open Broadcaster open source media distribution and play out platform is released under the Affero GPLv3 license.
+<p>OpenBroadcaster open source media distribution and play out platform is released under the Affero GPLv3 license.
 Access to source code repositories at Github is provided below.</p>

 <div class="row">
     {% for project in site.data.projects %}